Meet Dr. Pearson

 Country Championships, Senior Olympics and Buick PGA

-In August 2004, Dr. Pearson served as a volunteer staff physician at the United States Olympic Training Center, in Colorado Springs.
+In August 2004, Dr. Pearson served as a volunteer staff physician at the United States Olympic Training Center, in Colorado Springs, helping to prepare our paralympians for the Athens Summer Olympics (pictures on the "Fun Stuff" page).

 For his own fitness, he